Lee Strobel: Ministry

 Strobel was teaching pastor of Willow Creek Community Church in South Barrington, Illinois, from 1987 to 2000.
 In 2000, he became pastor at Saddleback Church in Lake Forest, California.
 In 2004, he left his post as pastor to host the Christian apologetics show Faith Under Fire.

 In 2014, he became a teaching pastor at Woodlands Church in The Woodlands, Texas, and a professor of Christian thought at Houston Baptist University.

+In 2020, he founded the Lee Strobel Center for Evangelism and Applied Apologetics at Colorado Christian University.

 Recognition

 In 2007, he was awarded an honorary doctoral degree by Southern Evangelical Seminary in recognition of his contributions to Christian apologetics.

 Personal life

 Strobel and his wife Leslie have two children and several grandchildren.
-His daughter Alison is a novelist, and his son Kyle is an Assistant Professor of Spiritual Theology and Formation at the Talbot School of Theology.
+His daughter Alison is a novelist, and his son Kyle is an assistant professor of Spiritual Theology and Formation at the Talbot School of Theology.

 Film

 Strobel appeared in the 2016 film God's Not Dead 2.

 A film titled The Case for Christ, based on Strobel's book, had its theatrical release in April 2017.
 The film was directed by Jonathan M. Gunn and is about an atheist reporter who tries to prove Christianity to be a cult.
-The film was produced by Triple Horse Studios and distributed by Pure Flix Entertainment.